If you need an interlock license in Indiana, call LifeSafer today and we will walk you through the process. Call us now at 800-634-3077.

 1 .
 Determine Eligibility

-Visit mybmv.com to find out when your driving privileges can be reinstated and to download a copy of your certified driving record.
+Visit in.gov/bmv to find out when your driving privileges can be reinstated in Indiana and to download a copy of your certified driving record.
 If the eligibility date is listed as “indefinite” then there are some requirements you must complete before your license can be reinstated.

 Once the requirements have been completed, contact the court so that they can send the information to the BMV.
 You cannot notify the BMV directly.

 Every situation and state is unique, please consult with your attorney or your state licensing authority to confirm your requirements and obligations.

 The information provided on this website does not, and is not intended to, constitute legal advice; instead, all information, content, and materials available on this site are for general informational purposes only.
 Information on this website may not constitute the most up-to-date legal or other information.
 This website contains links to other third-party websites for the convenience of our readers.
 Links from LifeSafer Ignition Interlock to other sites, or from other sites to the LifeSafer, do not constitute an endorsement by LifeSafer.

 A 1st OWI offense is a Class C Misdemeanor charge carrying penalties including probation, a $500 fine, license suspension up to 90 days, and if the blood alcohol concentration (BAC) is .15 or over, a jail sentence of up to 60 days.